trinsic-id/v2-sdk/docs/reference/services/credential-service.md

 {{ proto_method_tabs("services.verifiablecredentials.v1.VerifiableCredential.CheckStatus") }}

+---

 ## Update Revocation Status

-Update the credential status (revocation) of a previously issued credential.
-You must supply the credential id to this call.
+Updates the revocation status of a credential (revoke or unrevoke).

+A `credential_status_id` can be found in a credential's `credentialStatus.id` field, if present.

 {{ proto_sample_start() }}
     === "Trinsic CLI"